 - Made a huge happy mess.

 This was such a fantastic open and free art activity and seeing their faces light up as they said ” Oh I have an idea!” before running off to the yard to come back with a snap dragon or maple leaf was exhilarating.
 My 2 year old was covered in paint.
 I couldn’t get a picture because she grabs for the camera and I was worried she’d grab the lens.
 The paint soaked through her pants all the way to her diaper.
-She was in heaven.
+She was in heaven, painting with nature.
 Memories were made with such a simple summer activity!

 I love this idea.
 So simple but really gets them exploring and thinking while having a great time.